Samuel-DEVULDER/Inform6-Amiga/README.md

 Binaries for various compilers are available [here]().

 The executable(s) contains version string indicating compilation date as well as Inform6 version.
+This way you know exactly which version you are using:
 ```
+Applications:Inform6> version Inform6-aos-68000-vbcc  full
+Inform6-aos-68000-vbcc 1634.529 (14/10/20)
+Build #529 Compiled by Samuel DEVULDER
 ```

 # Build